 On September 30 and October 4, the FERC issued supplemental notices that included a final agenda, including further details regarding the agenda and speakers, for this technical conference.
 On November 1, 2022, a transcript of the technical conference was posted in the FERC's eLibrary.
 On December 23, 2022, the FERC issued a notice inviting post-technical conference comments on questions listed in that notice.
 Those comments were due by March 23, 2023 and were filed by: ISO-NE, AEU, Avangrid, Cypress Creek Renewables, Eversource, LS Power, MA AG, NE Public Systems, NESCOE, NextEra, NRDC, NRG, Maine PUC, American Council on Renewable Energy ("ACRE"), APPA, EEI, Harvard Elec.
 Law Inst., LPPC, NASUCA, NRECA, and R Street Institute.
-Since the last Report, reply comments were filed by the PJM IMM and the ITC Companies.
+Since the last Report, WIRES, AEP, and EEI filed reply comments.
+On June 8, 2023, CA Utilities moved to lodge CA PUC Final Resolution E-5252 (which proposed a new Ca PUC jurisdictional transmission review program called the Transmission Project Review Process).
 This matter is pending before the FERC.

-• Joint Federal-State Task Force on Electric Transmission (AD21-15)
+Joint Federal-State Task Force on Electric Transmission (AD21-15)